The PFMA and Peter Neville

 They wrote: “Professor Peter Neville (founding partner of the Centre of Applied Pet Ethology) clearly states that in over 20 years of veterinary referral behaviour practice he has never seen a single case of a behaviour problem in dogs that could be directly linked to nutritional additives in food or that could be verified in any form of physiological test.”

-Perhaps I should see if I can also become a professor.
+Perhaps I should see if I can also become a professor, or perhaps an astronaut.
 That would be nice.
-All I really know about Peter was that he was a Pet Toy salesman for Roger Mugford’s Company of Animals.
+All I really know about Peter was that he was a pet toy salesman for Roger Mugford’s Company of Animals.
 My how he's blossomed.

-Gill White Owner of Take the Lead interviewed Peter Neville for her website.
+Gill White Owner of Taking the Lead interviewed Peter Neville for her website.
 This is part of that conversation.

 “Do you think diet influences behaviour, especially in what seems hyperactive dogs?”